Traditional Tapas bar in the centre of Granada

 This small bar is renowned for its tapas and is always crowded (always a good sign for a tapas bar).
 There are also a couple of tables outside where you can sit with more room.

 The tapas are excellent and the fried fish particularly delicious and not at all greasy.
-The specialities include: boquerones fritos (fried fresh anchovies), rape en adobe (marinated monkfish), calamares fritos (fried squid - something you should try here if you've never eaten it before), and berenjenas (fried aubergines - these are excellent, and beautifully non-greasy).
+The specialities include: boquerones fritos (fried fresh anchovies), rape en adobo (marinated monkfish), calamares fritos (fried squid - something you should try here if you've never eaten it before), and berenjenas (fried aubergines - these are excellent, and beautifully non-greasy).
 Apart from the tapas with drinks, they also do half and full size raciones.

 Casa Julio is open at lunchtimes and after about 9:00 in the evening.
 It is located in a side street off the part of Calle Elvira that is in Plaza Nueva.